terabyte128/braintrust-bot-rails/README.md

 [![Build Status](https://travis-ci.com/terabyte128/braintrust-bot-rails.svg?branch=master)](https://travis-ci.com/terabyte128/braintrust-bot-rails)

 Now available via Telegram!
-Add `@MemeAestheticBot` to your chat to get started!
+Add `@BrainTrustBot` to your chat to get started!

 A re-write of the original [BrainTrust Bot](https://github.com/terabyte128/braintrust-bot), but with Ruby on Rails and better planning.
 The original bot has served its purpose well for multiple years, but it's time to start on something built from the ground-up.